flaneurette/Health-Library/Documents/PinchPenny/README.md

 Notes: You'll also learn how to install and maintain a VPS, backups and learn linux security, good skills to have!
 ```

+> TIP: instead of just doing unencrypted cloud backups (standard), collect all data first, zip it and then encrypt the zip properly before making the cloud backup.
+Good schedule: every quarter make a manual encrypted cloud backup.

 ### Quit coffeeshop vists

 Daily coffee shop visits at €5 a coffee